Increase the energy efficiency of your home, starting in the kitchen.

 Microwave ovens are designed for fast cooking, which reduces energy consumption.
 According to Energy Star, you can reduce cooking energy by as much as 80 percent by using the microwave for smaller quantities of food.
 Plus, they are a great choice for quickly cooking small dishes or reheating leftovers.View Microwaves

-Advantium speed cooking ovens use both convection and microwave technology to cook food quickly and without loss of quality.
-Their faster cooking time — up to eight times faster than a conventional oven — offers an additional opportunity for increasing your kitchen’s energy efficiency.
+5-in-1 ovens with Advantium technology can be used as a convection oven, toaster oven, warming/proofing oven, precision cook oven and microwave.
+Precision speedcook modes with a faster cooking time — up to four times faster than a conventional oven — offer an additional opportunity for increasing your kitchen’s energy efficiency.

 Consider installing a warming drawer to decrease your kitchen energy usage.
 Warming drawers use only a fraction of the energy that an oven uses to heat food and less energy than a microwave for reheating.
 And with a warming drawer’s adjustable moisture control settings, most dishes taste as if they’ve come straight from the oven, a handy feature for the cook who enjoys entertaining.

 No matter what your kitchen size or layout, choosing Energy Star-rated and energy-reducing appliances — and using them efficiently — can lower both your household energy bill and environmental impact.